 - You notice water pooling around the base of the sink cabinet or under the floor.

-- Your home has older clay or terracotta sewer pipes, or you’ve had tree root problems in the past.
+- Your home has older clay or terracotta sewer pipes, or you’ve had tree root problems in the past—common across many established Sydney suburbs.

+Under NSW law, any plumbing work connected to the water and sewer network must be carried out by a licensed plumber.
 We’re available 24/7 across Sydney, including the Inner West, Eastern Suburbs, North Shore, Northern Beaches, Hills District, Western Sydney, South-Western Sydney, and Sutherland Shire.
 Our team arrives with all the tools and equipment needed to diagnose and fix blocked drains on the spot.
-We charge a fixed rate, so there are no surprises, and we back our work with a lifetime labour warranty.
+We charge a fixed rate in AUD, so there are no surprises, and we back our work with a lifetime labour warranty.

-Every job is completed to Australian Standards (AS/NZS 3500), and we document our findings with photos and video footage from the CCTV inspection.
+Every job is completed to Australian Standards (AS/NZS 3500) and NSW plumbing regulations, and we document our findings with photos and video footage from the CCTV inspection.
 If you need a report for insurance or strata purposes, we provide clear, detailed documentation.
-Our plumbers are licensed (Lic: 210933C), insured, and trained to handle everything from minor blockages to complex sewer repairs.
+Our plumbers are licensed with NSW Fair Trading (Lic: 210933C), insured, and trained to handle everything from minor blockages to complex sewer repairs.

 Why Choose Us for Blocked Drain Work

-We’ve been clearing blocked drains across Sydney for more than 25 years.
+We’ve been clearing blocked drains across Sydney for more than 25 years, including urgent blocked drain North Shore callouts for homes and businesses.
 Our team knows the local plumbing landscape—from heritage homes in the Inner West to modern apartments on the Northern Beaches.
 We don’t just treat symptoms; we diagnose the root cause and provide solutions that last.

 If you need urgent help, we offer same-day service and 24/7 emergency response.
-Call 0493 824 176 or book online, and we’ll dispatch a licensed plumber to your location.
-Whether your sink water won’t go down, you have a toilet leaking water at base, or you’re dealing with a water leak at base of toilet, we’re ready to help.
+Call 0493 824 176 or book online, and we’ll dispatch a licensed Sydney plumber (NSW Lic.
+210933C) to your location.
+Whether your sink water won’t go down, you have a toilet leaking water at the base, or you’re dealing with a water leak at the base of a toilet, we’re ready to help.

 Conclusion

 Antons Plumbing & Gas specialises in blocked drain solutions across Sydney Metro with same-day service available.
-Our licensed team uses CCTV inspections to diagnose the problem fast.
+Our NSW-licensed team (Lic: 210933C) uses CCTV inspections to diagnose the problem fast.
 Get started with a no call-out fee quote today.

 Related Articles